VIA DINARICA – ALBANIA TO KOSOVO

 Day 4: Trek from Cerem to Doberdol, a vast alpine pasture.

 Enjoy waking up with a hot coffee & tea, then settle in for a hearty breakfast, snap a few last-minute photographs, then prepare for another beautiful trek.

-After an early breakfast, today's hike begins through bilberry covered meadows of Dobërdol.
+After an early breakfast, today's hike begins through bilberry-covered meadows of Dobërdol.
 In the direction of the mountain ridge, which forms the border between the three countries.
 The Via Dinarica Albania trail ends up in the magical Triple peak 2266m, with a view of the Albanian Alps behind where we walked days before.
-After a photo brake we descend slowly through a beautiful alpine meadow to Zalli Rupes field which mark the end of our trek.
+After a photo break, we descend slowly through a beautiful alpine meadow to Zalli Rupes field which marks the end of our trek.
 We will take a transfer towards the historic town of Prizren.

 Trek: 6 Km, 3-4 hours; elevation gain: 630 m, elevation loss: 840 m.

 We have most of the morning at leisure to relax and enjoy the morning coffee and breakfast.
 Then, we go to Prishtina, the capital city of Kosovo.
 We will take off a scenic drive towards Prevalla Pass, in the middle of the Sharri Mountains.
 And so on, we will stop to enjoy a coffee in the fresh air of three different climates.
 Besides Via Dinarica Albania trek is Scardus Trail another mega-hiking trail.

 The afternoon is provided to have a short city tour to see some of the most important sights in the city.
 After a short amble, we will have a very delicious dinner in a lovely traditional restaurant.